hande-qmc/hande/documentation/developers_guide/developers_guide.rst

     Remember you're committing to a branch not the master.
 #.
 Push this to the main repository and send round a pull request for review before its
-    to be merged with master..
+    to be merged with master.